VikramKamboz/library-management-app/docs/implementation-plan.md

 2. **Implementation**: Developer Assistant to implement each story according to the design.
 3. **QA**: QA Assistant to verify each story meets acceptance criteria.
 4. **Documentation**: Documentation Assistant to update user guides and API documentation.
-5. **Retrospective**: Review each batch 's outcomes and adjust plan if needed.
+5. **Retrospective**: Review each batch's outcomes and adjust plan if needed.

 ---